 Douglas Adams on the Rwandan Mountain Gorilla

 In 1988, Douglas Adams, beloved creator of the The Hitchhiker’s Guide to the Galaxy, joined zoologist Mark Carwardine on an excursion around the world to find endangered species and vault these beautiful creatures to the sphere of human care and empathy.
 Their encounter with a Rwandan mountain gorilla is, quite simply, one of the most unforgettable stories of an animal encounter I’ve ever read.

 The feeling I had looking at my first silverback gorilla in the world was vertiginous.
 It was as if there was something I was meant to do, some reaction that was expected of me, and I didn’t know what it was or how to do it.
 My modern mind was simply saying, ‘Run away!’ but all I could do was stand, trembling, and stare.
 The right moment for something seemed to slip away and fall into an unbridgeable gulf between us, and the gorilla, meanwhile, seemed to notice that we had been busy photographing its dung and merely stalked off in to the undergrowth.

 What is presence?
 Whatever it is, it is not embellished or fancy.
-It isn’t persona.
+It isn’t persona.1

 Presence is real, surprising, and generous.